JLESC/jlesc.github.io/_projects/fpga_project.md

 ## Future plans

-We will study performance portability and code optimization techniques on selected application kernels using the latest generation FPGA platforms (e.g., Intel Arria10, Intel Stratix10) and possibly submit results to relevant venues.
+We will study performance portability and code optimization techniques on selected application kernels using the latest generation FPGA platforms (e.g., Intel Arria10, Stratix10, Xilinx Alveo) and possibly submit results to relevant venues.
 We will study low-level drivers, runtime system, compiler technologies, dynamic resource management techniques and algorithm mapping techniques for future FPGA-enabled heterogeneous HPC cluster platforms.

 ## References